 Decisive answers to Christian missionaries

 The Christian missionary is a prepared and determined person whose mission is to bring others to their faith.
 The New Testament in recording Paul's activities has given them authority to deceive and lie, in order to achieve this goal.
-Therefore we have designed this book and website, so that one could access any part of it instantly, and that the information that it contents be decisive and satisfying.
+Therefore we have designed this book and website, so that one could access any part of it instantly, and that the information that it contains be decisive and satisfying.
 The following is another way of relating to Jesus, the New Testament, and Christianity.
 It is non-technical, historical and traditional and to many - decisive.

 The Christian missionary seeks out Jews even though there are billions of other non-believers in Jesus, because they feel that we are the only people that can validate their faith.
 Jesus was Jewish, born and raised in Israel to a Jewish mother.
 He and his family were known to their neighbors, friends, school mates, teachers etc. The Jewish nation was there during their life times.
 We knew them.
 The New Testament, Christians and Christianity came to be long after Jesus died.
 The Jews are the only contemporary eyewitnesses to the facts.